practicingruby/practicing-ruby-paid/posts/v6/003-actors.md

 the [actor model][actors] is meant to make concurrent systems much easier for everyday programmers to implement and understand.

-But do we really need to look outside of Ruby to find concurrency primitives that can make our lives easier?
+But do you really need to look outside of Ruby to find concurrency primitives that can make your work easier?
 The answer to that question probably depends on the levels of concurrency and availability that you require, but things have definitely been shaping up in recent years.
 In particular, the [Celluloid][celluloid] framework has brought us a convenient and clean way to implement